Backendless/ui-builder-library/components/bl-tour-guide/README.md

 [React Joyride](https://github.com/gilbarbara/react-joyride) library.
 It provides a way to create a sequence of steps that guide users through the features and functionality of an application.

+For the best user experience and seamless navigation through the tour steps, we recommend utilizing the root scroll of the page.
+This ensures consistent behavior and a smoother visual experience for your users.

 <p align="center">
   <img src="./thumbnail.png" alt="main thumbnail" width="780"/>
 </p>